 - House Sidings

 In most cases, select spotlights (with 60º beam angles) for house sidings (instead of flood lights).
 They produce wide conical beams that can be positioned between windows.
 The resulting nighttime effect is a symmetrical pattern of light and dark across the house.
 If the house were flooded with light, then it would look to be daytime – not nighttime.
-Go to products.
+Recommended product.